alexm-dev/scoop-bucket/README.md

 scoop install runa
 ```

-## Contributing

-Contributions are welcome!
-To add or update a manifest, fork this repo and open a pull request.

 ## License

 The manifest files and scripts in this bucket are licensed under the MIT license: